Associate Professor of Music Education

 Joseph Abramo, Ed.
-D. is an Assistant Professor of Music Education in the Neag School of Education at the University of Connecticut, where he teaches undergraduate courses in instrumental methods and graduate courses in the theoretical foundations of music education and popular music and informal learning, and supervises student teachers.
+D. is an Associate Professor of Music Education in the Neag School of Education at the University of Connecticut, where he teaches undergraduate courses in instrumental methods and graduate courses in the theoretical foundations of music education and popular music and informal learning, and supervises student teachers.
 His areas of research include popular music, music teacher education, gender, cultural studies, race and multiculturalism, disability studies, poststructuralism, and constructivism.
-His articles include publications in Music Educators Journal; The Journal of Research in Music Education; The Bulletin of the Council for Research in Music Education; Music Education Research; The Philosophy of Music Education Review; Research Studies in Music Education; The Journal of Music Teacher Education; Action, Criticism, Theory in Music Education; Arts Education Policy Review; Music Education Research International; and Vision of Research in Music Education.
+He is the co-author of the book Music Teacher Evaluation: A Guide for Teachers in the U.S. published by Oxford University Press.
+His articles include publications in Music Educators Journal; The Journal of Research in Music Education; The Bulletin of the Council for Research in Music Education; Music Education Research; The Philosophy of Music Education Review; Research Studies in Music Education; The Journal of Music Teacher Education; Action, Criticism, Theory in Music Education; Arts Education Policy Review; The Journal of Popular Music Education; Music Education Research International; Qualitative Research in Music Education; and Vision of Research in Music Education.
 He has also presented at various international, national, and regional conferences.
-Dr. Abramo serves on the editorial boards and committees of Music Educators Journal; The Bulletin of the Council for Research in Music Education; Action, Criticism, and Theory for Music Education; Visions of Research in Music Education and the newly formed Journal of Popular Music Education.
-He is also the Immediate Past Chair of the Philosophy Special Research Interest Group of the National Association for Music Education and served as an early reviewer for the new national standards in music.
-He currently serves on the State Education Department’s Arts Leadership Team, charged with adoption of new arts standards for the state of Connecticut.
+Dr. Abramo is serving or has served on the editorial boards and committees of Music Educators Journal; The Bulletin of the Council for Research in Music Education; Journal of Music Teacher Education; Action, Criticism, and Theory for Music Education; Visions of Research in Music; and Journal of Popular Music Education.
+He is Senior Editor of Visions of Research in Music Education.
+He is also a Past Chair of the Philosophy Special Research Interest Group of the National Association for Music Education and served as an early reviewer for the new national standards in music.
+He served on the State Education Department’s Arts Leadership Team, charged with adoption of new arts standards for the state of Connecticut.
 He also served as a co-chair of Gender Research in Music Education (GRIME) and a co-editor of its on-line, peer-reviewed journal Gender, Education, Music, Society.
 Dr. Abramo received The Outstanding Emerging Researcher Award from the Center for Music Education Research at the University of South Florida.
 He holds degrees from Teachers College of Columbia University, Michigan State University, and the Crane School of Music at SUNY Potsdam.
 He previously served as an Assistant Professor of Music Education at Hartwick College in Oneonta, New York.

 Abramo, J. M. (2016).
 The development of “core practices” in music teacher education methods courses.
 Visions of Research in Music Education, 27, 1-24. doi: 1968-2065